 Straight answers, no marketing speak.
 If you don’t see your question here, just ask – info@secureroot.co.

-API security assessment is a structured cybersecurity exercise where certified ethical hackers test your APIs — REST endpoints, GraphQL queries, microservices, and webhook integrations — to find security vulnerabilities before real attackers do.
-Coverage focuses on the OWASP API Security Top 10: broken object level authorization (BOLA), broken authentication, excessive data exposure, lack of rate limiting, broken function level authorization, mass assignment, and more.
-The output is an audit-grade report with reproduction steps, request/response examples, and remediation guidance.
+Secureroot's API security assessment India tests REST endpoints, GraphQL queries, microservices, and webhook integrations against the OWASP API Security Top 10-covering BOLA, broken authentication, excessive data exposure, lack of rate limiting, broken function level authorization, and mass assignment.

 Yes, every Secureroot API security assessment engagement covers all OWASP API Security Top 10 (2023) categories: broken object level authorization, broken authentication, broken object property level authorization, unrestricted resource consumption, broken function level authorization, unrestricted access to sensitive business flows, server side request forgery, security misconfiguration, improper inventory management, and unsafe consumption of APIs.
 We also test against OWASP ASVS for comprehensive API security verification.